stripe/stripe-identity-react-native/README.md

 ## Run the example app

-- Go to example folder
+- Run this command from root folder
-  - `cd example`
-- Install the dependencies
-  - `yarn install`
+  - `yarn bootstrap`
-- Install pods
-  - `cd ios && pod install`
-- Start the example in the example folder
+- Run example app on a specific device
-  - `yarn ios`
+- `yarn example ios`
 - or
-  - `yarn android`
+- `yarn example android`

 ## Contributing